-Updates from our friends at the Foundation for African Medicine and Education April 7th, 2009 • by Karen Cleary “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank Those of you who joined Boundless Journeys in July 2008 on our Tanzania safari for charity already know well the story of FAME, the Foundation for African Medicine and Education, and how it was founded… Read More »
+Updates from our friends at the Foundation for African Medicine and Education April 7th, 2009 • by Bryan Haggerty “How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank Those of you who joined Boundless Journeys in July 2008 on our Tanzania safari for charity already know well the story of FAME, the Foundation for African Medicine and Education, and how it was founded… Read More »

 Adventure Travel Guides April 2nd, 2009 • by Matt Holmes Who’s Guiding Your Raft?
 Without question, for me a guide is the most important component of an adventure travel vacation.
 The cuisine, accommodations, activities, music, and nature of a destination will remain mostly a mystery without the knowledge of a good local guide to help unlock the secrets.
 Fully immersed in the culture and local… Read More »